 The QuickBooks Advanced plan costs $150 per month, capped at 25 users.
 Subscribers get the premium experience: A dedicated account manager, priority customer support, role-based user permissions, batch importing, online training courses, and advanced reporting features.

-Sage's Pro Accounting plan is for one user and costs $56.08 per month.
-It's best for individual entrepreneurs, and brings features such as billing and invoicing, purchase order records, job management, automated bank reconciliation, and Sage Security Shield.
+Sage's Accounting Start plan is for one user and costs $10 per month.
+It's best for individual entrepreneurs and micro-businesses, and brings features such as billing and invoicing, purchase order records, job management, automated bank reconciliation, and Sage Security Shield.
 Users will get remote access and customer support, and can easily integrate with Microsoft 365 and AutoEntry for an additional cost.

-Sage's Premium Accounting plan is for between one and five users, with a different monthly price for every user added: $84.58 for one user, $106.33 for two users, $133.75 for three users, $167.17 for four users, and $194.75 for five users.
-Users will get all of the Pro plan's features and benefits, plus Advanced Job Costing for more informed decision making, Advanced Budgeting to better view performance, and Audit Trails to ensure a clear paper trail on your account at all times.
+Sage's Accounting plan is for unlimited users.
+Users will get all of the Start plan's features and benefits, plus Advanced Job Costing for more informed decision making, Advanced Budgeting to better view performance, and Audit Trails to ensure a clear paper trail on your account at all times.

 Both services offer a 30-day trial of their software for free, for any plan tier or number of users.